-I've sent my boys to Angel summer camps (for kid's who's parents have cancer) the last 3 summers.
-Every time it's a completely magical experience for them.
+I've sent my boys to Angel summer camps (for kid's whose parents have cancer) the last 3 summers.
+Every time, it's a completely magical experience for them.
 I think of it as a camp for kid caregivers.
-I get choked up thinking about how soon my boys will be old enough to be leaders there, that they'll be coaching the newbies.
-I can't imagine a more important and meaningful experience, these are the moments that turn young boys into full grown, well adjusted men.
+I get choked up thinking about how soon my boys will be old enough to be leaders there and that they'll be coaching the newbies.
+I can't imagine a more important and meaningful experience; these are the moments that turn young boys into fully grown, well-adjusted men."

 Why Camp Kesem is so important

 5 million children are coping with a parent's cancer diagnosis.
 That’s 5 million children at risk of experiencing increased anxiety, emotional isolation, loss of social interest, or feelings of hopelessness.
 And that’s why, at Kesem, they are committed to creating a world where every child who has a parent with a cancer diagnosis or has lost a parent to cancer is never alone.
 They support these children through and beyond their parent’s cancer with free, fun-filled creative programs and a lasting community.

 Camp Kesem has given me a family of people who are always there for me and understand what my situation is like.
 Camp Kesem has truly been one of the most incredible experiences of my entire life."